 - Matthew J. Murray

-Matthew J. Murray is an associate at Altshuler Berzon LLP.
+Matthew J. Murray is a partner at Altshuler Berzon LLP.
 He is a graduate of the University of California, Berkeley and Harvard Law School.
 He also received a Master in Public Policy degree from the Harvard University Kennedy School of Government.
 He served as a law clerk to Chief Justice Margaret Marshall of the Massachusetts Supreme Judicial Court.
 He was a contributor to the ABA Section of Labor and Employment Law’s The Fair Labor Standards Act, 2nd Edition, 2012 Cumulative Supplement and was named a “Rising Star” in the 2013 Northern California Super Lawyers listing in San Francisco Magazine.